harmyderoman/vuejs-confirm-dialog/README.md

 </template>
 ```

-And thats it.
+And that's it.
 Now you can use it.

 ## Usage